10 Ways to Use Apple Cider Vinegar

 5. Add height to baked goods.

 The combination of baking soda and apple cider vinegar creates a chemical reaction that lends extra fluffiness to cakes, cookies and quick breads.
 This is great for vegan recipes that omit eggs!

 For a quick and easy pickle, combine 1 cup vinegar with 1 cup of water and 1 tablespoon coarse salt, plus garlic and dill to taste.
 Then use the brine to pickle sliced cucumbers or any favorite cut veggies (pickled cauliflower florets or sliced carrots are delicious) in a jar in the fridge.

 Apply directly to sunburn for cool relief.
 Or pour a cup into a lukewarm bath with a drop of your favorite essential oil for all-over skin soothing.

 8. Trap some fruit flies.

 Pour a half-cup into a bowl and top with a drop of dish soap.
 Fruit flies are attracted by the smell, but can’t escape the sticky layer of soap that floats on the surface.
 Ew!
 But yay!

 A weekly rinse with 2 tablespoons helps fight product buildup and leaves hair soft and shiny.

 10. Fertilize your plants.

-Add it to your watering can for a healthy boost for plants that love acids such as azaleas, rhododendrons, junipers, gardenias and heather.
+Add ACV to your watering can for a healthy boost for plants that love acids such as azaleas, rhododendrons, junipers, gardenias and heather.